markCwatson/quickObit/README.md

 ## Known bugs
 1. Cannot add images to PDF: images can be uploaded, but I'm not sure yet how to add them to the PDF using react-pdf.
 2. Obituary not generated: this web application is hosted on Vercel.
 Vercel's free plan has a 10 second response timeout.
 Sometimes OpenAI's API takes longer than 10 seconds to respond.
 When this happens, the response will not be received in time.
+3. I am using a free version of PlanetScale to host the database.
+It goes to sleep after 7 days of inactivity.
+Therefore, I will be adding a new route used by a dummy Vercel CRON job that runs every 6 days to query the database to try and prevent this.
+If the database is asleep, you will see an error when being redirected to the dashboard after signing in.
+I'll try to set up the CRON job and route ASAP.